-- to one vote per share. - 2) In event of liquidation of the Company, the holders of equity shares would be entitled to receive remaining assets of equity shares held by the shareholders.
+- 1) The Company has only one class of equity shares having a par value of INR 10 per share.
+Each holder of equity is entitled to one vote per share. - 2) In event of liquidation of the Company, the holders of equity shares would be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
+The distribution will be in proportion to the number of equity shares held by the shareholders.